Further tests for cancer of unknown primary (CUP)

 Ultrasound scans use sound waves to build up a picture of organs such as the abdomen, liver and pelvis.
 A gel is spread onto the skin and a small device is passed over the area.
 This shows a picture of the area on a screen.
 An ultrasound only takes a few minutes and is also sometimes used to guide a biopsy.

 If you have a pelvic ultrasound you’ll be asked to drink plenty of fluids so your bladder is full.
 This helps to give a clear picture.
-Some women have a vaginal ultrasound instead of a pelvic one.
-This gives a better picture and you won’t need to have a full bladder.
+Some women have a vaginal ultrasound instead of a pelvic one and you don’t need to have a full bladder for this.

 You’ll be asked to lie on your side on a couch.
 The doctor or nurse will ask you to swallow the first part of the endoscope.
-They will then gently ease it further down your gullet and into your stomach.
-When the test is over the endoscope is gently pulled out.
+They will then gently ease it further down the gullet (oesophagus), into the stomach and the first part of the small bowel (duodenum).

-This is a small operation that uses keyhole surgery to examine the surface of the lung and take biopsies.
-It may be done when a bronchoscopy is negative and a biopsy can’t be taken through the skin.
+This is a small operation that uses keyhole surgery.
+A small cut (less than an inch) is made between the ribs so that an endoscope can be put inside.
+This is to examine the surface of the lungs and take biopsies.
+A general anaesthetic will be used.
+VATS may be done when a biopsy can’t be taken through the skin.

 Most women find having a mammogram uncomfortable or a bit painful, but the test doesn’t take long.

 Blood, urine and faecal tests

 Your blood, urine and stool (faeces) will also be tested.